 - Socks and underwear (it’s time!)

-Unlike grocery shopping, however, don’t go out and buy everything at once.
+Feel free to add how many of each garment you need to ensure you don’t overspend or over-consume.
+It’s also important to note that unlike grocery shopping, you don’t go out and buy everything at once.
 Because purchasing an item of clothing is a larger financial commitment than pasta sauce, wait to find the items you’re looking for over time.
 This way, you have more time to reflect before you buy, have the chance to shop more often, and are more likely to catch sales.

 Reviewing your closet more often can also give you a better understanding of what you actually own.
 You might find you have something really cool that you forgot about, or figure out a way to wear something you weren’t sure how to wear before.
 Creating a shopping list will also be easier when you really know your closet!